Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis: Related works

 \section{Related works}

-The expressivity of neural networks typically grows exponentially with depth, resulting in improved generalization performance~\citep{poole2016exponential, raghu2017expressive}.
-Weight initialization is crucial for training deep networks effectively~\citep{andrew2014exact, Dmytro2016All}.
+The expressivity of neural networks grows exponentially with depth, resulting in improved generalization performance~\citep{poole2016exponential, raghu2017expressive}.
+Proper weight initialization is crucial for effectively training deep networks~\citep{andrew2014exact, Dmytro2016All}.
 Xavier~\citep{glorot2010understanding} and He~\cite{he2015delving} initialization are common initialization methods typically used with tanh and ReLU activation functions, respectively.
-Various initialization methods have been proposed to facilitate the training of deeper ReLU neural networks~\citep{lu2019dying, pmlr-v161-bachlechner21a, zhao2022zero, lee2024improved}.
-However, to the best of our knowledge, research on weight initialization for neural networks with tanh activation remains limited.
-Tanh neural networks have been increasingly used, particularly in physics-informed neural networks~(PINNs).
+Several initialization methods have been proposed to improve the training of deep ReLU networks~\citep{lu2019dying, pmlr-v161-bachlechner21a, zhao2022zero, lee2024improved}.
+However, research on weight initialization for tanh-based neural networks remains relatively limited.
+Nevertheless, tanh networks have gained increasing attention in recent years, particularly in applications such as PINNs, where their performance is highly sensitive to initialization randomness.